Protothreads in a Nutshell

 Protothreads are an attempt to write event-driven code in a sequential way.
 To do so, protothreads introduce a concept of “blocking abstraction” to event-driven programming–something that event-driven programming is trying to get rid of in the first place.

-Obviously, to be compatible with event-driven programming, protothreads cannot *really* block, at least not in the same sense as traditional threads of a conventional blocking RTOS can.
-Instead, a protothread is still called for every event and still *returns* to the caller without really blocking.
+Obviously, to be compatible with event-driven programming, protothreads cannot really block, at least not in the same sense as traditional threads of a conventional blocking RTOS can.
+Instead, a protothread is still called for every event and still returns to the caller without really blocking.
 However, when a given event does not match the “blocking abstraction”, the protothread returns without doing anything and without progressing.
 Only when the current event matches the “blocking abstraction” the protothread advances to the next “blocking abstraction” and also returns.

 State machines are capable to handle multiple sequences of events easily.
 In fact, state machines are getting simpler when the sequence of events matters less.
 In contrast, protothreads are getting more and more complex when they need to accept more sequences of events.

-A good state machine implementation technique can remove many (most) accidental difficulties of coding state machines.
+A good state machine implementation technique can remove many (most) accidental complexities of coding state machines.
 I mean, if a state machine as depicted in a state diagram is simple, and if the code does not reflect this simplicity, the problem is with the implementation technique, not with the inherent complexity of a state machine.

 The bottom line: good state machine implementation techniques eliminate most reasons for using protothreads.
 State machines are far more generic and flexible, because they can easily handle multiple sequences of events.
-In comparison, protothreads are intentionally crippled state machines that transition implicitly from one “blocking abstraction” to another executing code in between as the “actions” on such implicit transition.
+In comparison, protothreads are intentionally crippled state machines that transition implicitly from one “blocking abstraction” to another executing code in between as the “actions” on such implicit transitions.